dgaydukov/cert-aws/files/sa.md

 ###### DynamoDB
 DynamoDB - fully managed NoSQL key-value/document database, kind of mongo, but aws proprietary solution.
 Stores data across 3 AZ.
+It's serverless, so if you have to choose between DynamoDB/RDS if you are building serverless app - dynamoDB - your best choice.
 NoSql terminology
 * Row - item
 * Cell - attribute